zksecurity/RFCs/source/starknet/fri.md

 assert gen == 3
 assert starknet_field(gen)^(starknet_prime-1) == 1 # 3^(order-1) = 1

-# lagrange theorem's gives us the orders of all the multiplicative subgroups
+# lagrange theorem gives us the orders of all the multiplicative subgroups
 # which are the divisors of the main multiplicative group order (which, remember, is p - 1 as 0 is not part of it)
 # p - 1 = 2^192 * 5 * 7 * 98714381 * 166848103
 multiplicative_subgroup_order = starknet_field.order() - 1